DevoInc/python-utils/docs/faker/shellcli.md

   -p, --providers FILENAME     File with custom providers dict.
   -i, --interactive            Interactive mode.
   -raw, --raw_mode             Send raw mode.
+  --file_name TEXT             Use File Fake Generator.File name to store
+                               events.
+If file name exist will only store the events in a file.
+Can be used with batch mode to set the file where store the batch events

   --probability INTEGER        Probability (0-100).
   --frequency TEXT             Frequency in seconds.
 Example: "1.0-5.0" =
                                random time between 1 sec. to 5secs.